hibernate/hibernate-search/CONTRIBUTING.md

 ### Basic build

+You will need:

+* Maven 3.6.2 or later.
+* JDK 11 or later.

 The following command will build Hibernate Search, install it in your local Maven repository, and run unit tests and integration tests.

 ```bash
 mvn clean install
 ```

+Note: the produced JARs are compatible with Java 8 and later, regardless of the JDK used to build Hibernate Search.

 ### Documentation
 The documentation is based on [Asciidoctor](http://asciidoctor.org/).
 By default only the HTML